MIG Welding Sheet Metal

 how to tack weld sheet metal

 To obtain the best results while MIG welding automotive sheet metal, proper fitment and cleanliness of the metal are essential.
-First, make a patch panel and then cut off the old sheet metal.
+Spend the time to make the new panel or panel patch a perfect fit.
+Ideally, there should be a 1/32" gap between the patch and the body panel.

 cut-off wheel for automotive work